dynamid/dynamid.github.io/source/_posts/2013-02-19-release-of-jooflux-r1.markdown

 categories: jvm java jooflux software release publication invokedynamic
 ---

-The DynaMid members are pleased to announce the second release of JooFlux.
+The Dynamid members are pleased to announce the second release of JooFlux.

 JooFlux r1 can be obtained from [https://github.com/dynamid/jooflux](https://github.com/dynamid/jooflux) and is made available under the terms of the